Bingham Farms, MI

 CROSS: “Chemical reconstruction of skin scars” uses a high concentration of acid (either carbolic or TCA) to break down old scar tissue and regenerate new collagen to fill-in the scar.
 Cost: $300-$400 (depending upon number of areas to be treated).

-Microneedling: uses an automated device to break down horizontal bands of collagen, leading to the release of growth factors and production of new collagen.
-Cost $350/session (this includes an aftercare package worth $100)
+Microneedling: uses an automated device to break horizontal bands of collagen, leading to the release of growth factors and production of new collagen.
+Cost $250/session

 Peels: soften appearance of new scars by regenerating a fresh layer of skin.
 Cost varies depending upon type of peel.